Device Overview

 Calibration

 After turning it on, take your Air Lab outdoors for a minute to recalibrate the sensors.
-You can skip this step, but then the sensors readings might be slightly off due to an old or default reference point.
+You can skip this step, but then the sensor readings might be slightly off due to an old or default reference point.

 The Lab

-The Lab is your home screen—the central hub from which you access all features and to which you return when exiting menus and programs.
+The Lab is your home screen—the central hub from which you access all features and to which you return to when exiting menus and programs.
 Prof. Robin will host you here and comment on the current air quality.

 Note: While recording a measurement, l becomes Active Measurement, and the program icon changes to a.